Tangy, creamy, full of flavor, this house dressing is a staple in our real food kitchen. No junk in this bottle.

 Fast forward many years, I now make all of my salad dressings from scratch.
 It’s insanely easy, fabulously cost-efficient, and rich in flavor.
 And the best part is I have full control over every single ingredient that goes into the bottle. #momwin

 This post may contain affiliate links.
 Thank you for supporting this site with purchases made through these links.

 This is the base of the dressing and I love adding it for it’s tangy flavor as well as it’s health benefits.
 Apple Cider Vinegar is rich in enzymes, promotes digestion and supports a healthy immune system.
 Be sure to choose raw, unfiltered, unheated, and organic vinegar that contains the ‘Mother.’
 We love and use Bragg’s Apple Cider Vinegar and it’s readily available in most grocery stores.

-Only a tablespoon of this creamy deliciousness in this dressing!
-You can choose to skip this ingredient but I wouldn’t advise.
+Only a tablespoon or two of this creamy deliciousness in this dressing!
+You can choose to skip this ingredient but I wouldn’t advise — it adds thickness and rich texture.
 I love adding mayonnaise to this House Dressing as it gives a richer consistency and adds another depth of flavor.
 To streamline prep work, I make a batch of this dressing right after making my mayonnaise.
 Without rinsing out my immersion blender, I just shake off the excess mayonnaise and move the blender to another jar meant for this dressing.

 Never made mayonnaise?
 It’s very easy with this simple recipe!

 For starters, always start with good salt.
 I love to use Celtic Sea Salt.
 Sustainably harvested with no additives, Celtic Sea Salt is rich in natural minerals and trace elements.
 I regularly purchase 5-pound bags from Amazon and stock up when they go on sale.
 Even though the grind is coarse and the salt has a “damp” feel, this is still my go-to salt for most every dish.